0xMarvell/go-jwt-auth-implementation/README.md

 # Go-JWT-Auth-Implementation

 Implementation of a simple authentication system using [JWT (JSON Web Tokens)](https://jwt.io/).
-The API generates a token (which will be used for authentication) for the user.
+The API generates a token which will be used to authenticate the user.
 The token is then stored in an [httpOnly cookie](https://www.cookiepro.com/knowledge/httponly-cookie/) for security purposes, as opposed to storing the token in local storage.

 The API was built using the following tools: